-On July 26, 2012 the ECB's president Mario Draghi announced to do "whatever it takes" to preserve the Euro and subsequently launched the Outright Monetary Transactions (OMT) Program, which led to a significant increase in the value of sovereign bonds issued by European periphery countries.
-As a result, the OMT announcement indirectly recapitalized periphery country banks due to their significant holdings of these bonds.
+The ECB's Outright Monetary Transactions (OMT) program, launched in summer 2012, indirectly recapitalized periphery country banks through its positive impact on the value of sovereign bonds.
 However, the regained stability of the European banking sector has not fully transferred into economic growth.
-We show that this development can at least partially be explained by zombie lending motives of banks that still remained undercapitalized after the OMT announcement.
-While banks that benefited from the announcement increased their overall loan supply, this supply was mostly targeted towards low-quality firms with pre-existing lending relationships with these banks.
+We show that zombie lending behavior of banks that still remained undercapitalized after the OMT announcement is an important reason for this development.
 As a result, there was no positive impact on real economic activity like employment or investment.
-Instead, these firms mainly used the newly acquired funds to build up cash reserves.
-Finally, we document that creditworthy firms in industries with a prevalence of zombie firms suffered significantly from the credit misallocation, which slowed down the economic recovery.
+Instead, firms mainly used the newly acquired funds to build up cash reserves.
+Finally, we document that creditworthy firms in industries with a high prevalence of zombie firms suffered significantly from the credit misallocation, which slowed down the economic recovery.

-^{}The authors appreciate helpful comments from Taylor Begley, Ruediger Fahlenbrach, Luc Laeven, Steven Ongena, Saverio Simonelli, Marti Subrahmanyam, and Annette Vissing-Jorgensen.
-Furthermore, we thank conference participants at the Third Conference on Sovereign Bond Markets, the Sixteenth Jacques Polak Annual Research Conference, and the CEPR/RELTIF Meetings in Milan and Capri as well as seminar participants at Utah, Rutgers, the European Central Bank, Rotterdam, Leuven, the Austrian Central Bank, Amsterdam, Lausanne, and Frankfurt.
+The authors appreciate helpful comments from Taylor Begley, Fabrizio Coricelli, Ruediger Fahlenbrach, Luc Laeven, Steven Ongena, Jose-Luis Peydro, Saverio Simonelli, Marti Subrahmanyam, and Annette Vissing-Jorgensen.
+Furthermore, we thank conference participants at the Third Conference on Sovereign Bond Markets, the Sixteenth Jacques Polak Annual Research Conference, and the CEPR/RELTIF Meetings in Milan and Capri, the EFA 2016, the MadBar workshop 2016, as well as seminar participants at Utah, Austin, Rutgers, the European Central Bank, Rotterdam, Leuven, the Austrian Central Bank, University of South Carolina, Amsterdam, Lausanne, and Frankfurt.
 We are grateful to the Assonime/ CEPR Research Programme on Restarting European Long-Term Investment Finance (RELTIF) for financial support of the research in this paper.
 Hirsch gratefully acknowledges support from the Research Center SAFE, funded by the State of Hessen initiative for research Loewe.
 Eufinger gratefully acknowledges the financial support of the Public-Private Sector Research Center of the IESE Business School, as well as, the Europlace Institute of Finance (EIF) and the Labex Louis Bachelier.
 Furthermore, we are grateful to Katharina Bergant for excellent research assistance.
 Corresponding author: Viral V. Acharya, Phone: +1-212-998-0354, Fax: +1-212-995-4256, Email: vacharya@stern.nyu.edu, Leonard N. Stern School of Business, 44 West 4th Street, Suite 9-84, New York, NY 10012.